 It’s been a few weeks since we reviewed the Soundcast Melody 8-way omni-directional Bluetooth speaker.
 The sound produced envelops an entire room with incredible surround performance.
 But many will have to donate an organ to afford it.
 You can imagine my surprise to find a speaker of equal caliber in a smaller form factor and touting a significantly reduced cost of entry.
 Plus, if you’re tired of using up your best cable ties on sound cables, this wireless speaker won’t require any.
+If you want a way to make your own beats, you should also read our review of the Maker Hart loop mixer.

 The Axx 200 comes darn close.
 This stylish 8-sided speakers is less than a foot tall and weighs less than 1kg.
 It ships with the main speaker unit, USB charging cable, manual and USB/AC adapter.
 The top of the speaker is slanted down toward the user and reveals–when powered on–an illuminated touch screen control panel.
 Bluetooth pairing is indicated by the blue LED found on top front just below the touch panel.
 The sides are covered in a single sheet of meshed metal.
 Within are two speaker drivers angled to face in different directions to help with position and surround.